Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Introduction

 We begin by investigating how LLMs represent word form variation.
-Building on the idea of vector arithmetic in embedding space~\citep{mikolov-etal-2013-linguistic-regularities}, we examine whether common word-form transformations—including morphological inflection (``walk\textbf{ed}''), derivation (``walk\textbf{er}'') and capitalization (``\textbf{W}alk'')—can be captured as consistent \textsl{\transformation vectors} added to a \textsl{\base} word embedding~(\secref{method}).
-Focusing on five morphologically diverse languages, we use the UniMorph word-form database~\cite{batsuren-etal-2022-unimorph} to identify token pairs of base- and surface-form words exemplifying the same relation.
+Building on the idea of vector arithmetic in embedding space~\citep{mikolov-etal-2013-linguistic-regularities}, we examine whether common word-form transformations—including morphological inflection (\textit{walk\textbf{ed}}), derivation (\textit{walk\textbf{able}}) and capitalization (\textit{\textbf{W}alk})—can be captured as consistent \textsl{\transformation vectors} added to a \textsl{\base} word embedding~(\secref{method}).
+Focusing on five morphologically diverse languages, we identify token pairs of base- and surface-form words exemplifying the same relation using UniMorph~\citep{batsuren-etal-2022-unimorph}.
 We then compute the average offset vector for each relation, and use these as \transformation vectors.
 Our results show that adding these vectors to \base embeddings yields representations that the model interprets similarly to the expected surface form~\citep{ghandeharioun2024patchscopes}.
 Interestingly, this holds even when the target word is not represented as a single token in the vocabulary,\footnote{E.g., a word like ``walkable'' is split into \texttt{[\_walk, able]}.} indicating that LLMs process and interpret word forms compositionally~(\secref{does_it_work}).

-Building on these insights, we propose a compact reshaping of the vocabulary, building word embeddings from shared components~(\figref{illustration}): a \textsl{\base} vector for the core lexical item and a \textsl{\transformation} vector for encoding word-form variation.
-Rather than assigning a unique token embedding to each surface-form, we truncate the model’s embedding tables to remove any inflected forms, and introduce a small set of \transformation embeddings---enabling us to represent the discarded words compositionally (e.g., \textsl{``walked''} as \textsl{``walk''}$+$\textsl{past tense}) in both input and output.
-Importantly, our method operates without modifying the model’s original weights, only fine-tuning the \transformation embeddings.
-In experiments across five models and five languages, our method removes up to 10\% of tokens in the vocabulary while maintaining performance over a suite of downstream tasks when representing words compositionally~(\secref{end_to_end}).
+Building on these insights, we propose a compact restructuring of the vocabulary, building word embeddings from shared components~(\figref{illustration}): a \textsl{\base} vector for the core lexical item and a \textsl{\transformation} vector for encoding word-form variation.
+Rather than assigning a unique token embedding to each surface form, we remove inflected forms from the model’s embedding tables.
+Instead, we introduce a small set of \transformation embeddings---enabling us to represent the discarded words compositionally~(e.g., \textit{walked} as \textsl{walk}$+$\textsl{past tense}) in both input and output.